+44 (0)161 943 7572

 In the Handbook of Quality Assurance for University Teaching, published in 2019 by Routledge, I contributed chapter 30, based on my experience coaching university lecturers.

 I’m currently writing a book of my own on the subject of… guess what? … public speaking.
-It should be ready by May 2021.
+It’s taking longer than I hoped because I keep getting distracted by shorter projects, such as making a video course, but the book should be ready early in 2022.

 I grew up believing I was something pretty special.
 That sense children have of being the centre of the universe never really left me.